 This cyclic process takes place within the mitochondria of aerobic organisms in the presence of oxygen.
-If started with acetyl CoA, it involves 8 enzyme catalysed reactions.
+If started with acetyl CoA, it involves 8 enzymes catalysed reactions.
 The details of these reactions are given below.

 Synthesis of Citrate

-It is the first reaction of tricarboxylic acid cycle.
+It is the first reaction of the tricarboxylic acid cycle.
 During this reaction, one molecule of acetyl CoA condenses with the precursor oxaloacetate to form citrate.
 One molecule of water is utilized during this reaction.
-It results in removal and release of CoA from acetyl CoA.
-The reaction is catalysed by citrate synthase enzyme.
+It results in the removal and release of CoA from acetyl CoA.
+The reaction is catalysed by the citrate synthase enzyme.

 The next step in the tricarboxylic acid cycle is the isomerization of citrate to isocitrate.
-It is a reversible reaction catalysed by aconitase enzyme.
+It is a reversible reaction catalysed by the aconitase enzyme.

 Oxidative Decarboxylation of Isocitrate

-The isocitrate molecule is converted into alpha-ketoglutarate by removal of one carbon atom.
+The isocitrate molecule is converted into alpha-ketoglutarate by the removal of one carbon atom.
 A molecule of NAD+ gets reduced to NADH2 during this oxidation reaction.
-This reaction is catalysed by isocitrate dehydrogenase enzyme present within the ATP.
+This reaction is catalysed by the isocitrate dehydrogenase enzyme present within the ATP.

 Oxidative Decarboxylation of alpha-Ketoglutarate